LOGO

 weak and strong - female and male.

 Should I resist the sweet temptation althought the mind is concerned or should I sacrifice rational comprehension to my feelings?
-Like I wasn't able to resist Joe althought foreboding that he was false and I had let myself in for a dangerous adventure.
+Like I wasn't able to resist Joe althought foreboding that he was false and that I was going to let myself in for a dangerous adventure.
 And as I could not resist the temptation of the money.
 I would better have set off with my loved Teresa and her two children earlier.
 But the girls disturbed my love-luck and I was not ready for a family-life.
 But, I could have traveled with them together as a free and rich man!

 I was torn between emotion and mind.